sihyunjeon/generators-cmsdaslpc2024/_episodes/01-introduction.md

 >
 > > ## Solution
 > >
-> > Yes, we now have 5 flavor quarks in the proton which was 4 in the previous example by adding up the bottom quark contributions.
+> > We now have 5 flavor quarks in the proton which was 4 in the previous example by adding up the bottom quark contributions.
-> > So we have a new contribution that is `b b~ > z, z > e+ e-`.
+> > So we have a new contribution that is `b b~ > e+ e-`.
 > >
 > {: .solution}
 >
 > ## But why did it not scale up so much?
 >
-> When we tried out `p p > z, z > e+ e-` and `p p > z, z > l+ l-` with standalone MadGraph, the cross sections was roughly 3 times larger.
+> When we ran `p p > e+ e-` and `p p > l+ l-` with standalone MadGraph, the cross sections was roughly 3 times larger.
 > When we consider 4 (udcs) and 5 (udcsb) flavor schemes of proton should it not be 5/4 times larger?
 >
 > > ## Solution
 > >
 > > No, keep in mind that proton consists of two up quarks and one down antiquark which are valence quarks.
 > > The rest are sea quark contributions, smaller in PDF.
 > > Hence, the amount of increment coming from bottom quark contributions are not so large.
 > >